digital-blueprint/relay-core-connector-oidc-bundle/docs/config.md

 * `remote_validation_id` is the "Client ID" of the client visible on the "Settings" page
 * `remote_validation_secret` is the "Secret" of the client visible on the "Credentials" page

+## User Identifier Selection

+The list of claims specified in `user_identifier_claims` will be tried in the given order.
+The first one that exists in the OIDC token will be used as the user identifier.
+If none of the claims can be found then the user will be authenticated but without a user ID.

+You need to make sure that the used claim is unique across all possible users and clients and that it is not possible to change it by the user.
+Otherwise users could impersonate each other.

+Possible usage scenarios:

+* The defaults `['preferred_username', 'username']` assumes that the OIDC provider is used with user federation, for example when the users are managed provided by an LDAP server and the LDAP username is mapped into the token to `preferred_username` or `username`.

+* In case the OIDC provider is the source of truth for the users then you could set it to `['sub']` to use the OIDC user ID directly.

+* In case you have an OIDC system with service accounts that don't have a user ID you could set it to `['azp']` or append it as a fallback, so that service accounts get a user ID based on the client ID.